peterdconradie/plexdash/README.md

 ## Issues
-- The progress bar can be janky, plex doesn't reliably provide the information and it won't work when paused.
-Refreshing should bring you to more or less the right place.
+- The progress bar can be janky, plex doesn't reliably provide current state and it won't work when paused.
+Refreshing should bring you to more or less the right place, but it definitely isn't working flawlessly.

 ## License